braydenday/BraydenDay-Module-1-Challenge/README.md

-# Module-1-Challenge>
+# Braydenday-Module-1-Challenge>

 ## Description

-Horiseon wanted their site optimized for search engines.
-I created this project to help a marketing agency refactor an existing site to make it more accessible.
-This can ensure people with disabilities can access a website using assistive technologies such as video captions and screen readers.
-I learned how to code semantic HTML elements in a logical structure, alt attributes for images, and refactoring code in the Scout Rule (always leave code cleaner than you found it).
+Horiseon wanted their site optimized for search engines so I created this project to help a marketing agency refactor an existing site for more accessibility.
+I learned how to code semantic HTML elements in a logical structure, apply alt attributes and source links for images, linking a CSS sheet to the HTML sheet and other meta data, style CSS using universale/element/class selectors, applying margin/height/width/padding/etc. to the css selectors, and refactoring the code in the Scout Rule (always leave code cleaner than you found it)!

 ## Table of Contents